marco-m/sshtunnel/README.md

    "dqrsdfdssdfx.us-east-1.redshift.amazonaws.com:5439",

    // The local port you want to bind the remote port to.
-   // Specifying "0" will lead to a random port.
+   // Specifying "0" will lead to an ephemeral port, which can be read
+   // either from listener.Addr or from tunnel.Local.Port
    "8443",
 )